nowatermelon/skyrim/README.md

 This might be a bit much for here.
 For details, see the [FAQ](https://github.com/nowatermelon/skyrim/blob/main/FAQ.md).

 Includes:
+- Wabbajack
 - How do I change the resolution?
-- How do I obtain mod items?
+- How do I quickly get items from mods?
 - Where are the crash logs?

-...
+... ... ... ...

 ---